-- (1) Hold hearings and issue notices;

-- (2) Administer oaths and affirmations;

-- (3) Consolidate hearings or sever proceedings, provided that those actions shall be conducive to effectuating the ends of

-justice and shall not unduly delay the proceedings or hinder, harass, or prejudice any party;

-- (4) Subpoena and examine witnesses; - (5) Issue subpoenas; - (6) Rule upon offers of proof, to receive relevant evidence, and to exclude evidence which is irrelevant, immaterial, repetitious, cumulative, or merely scandalous and accordingly may restrict lines of questioning or testimony; - (7) Regulate the course and conduct of the hearing; - (8) Regulate the manner of any examination so as to prevent the needless and unreasonable harassment, intimidation, or embarrassment of any witness or party at the hearing; - (9) Remove disruptive individuals, including any party, legal counsel, witness, or observer; - (10) Hold conferences, including prehearing conferences, and authorize necessary depositions, before or during the hearing, for the settlement or simplification of issues; - (11) Rule on motions and to dispose of procedural matters; - (12) Submit in writing any report or recommended decision together with the findings of fact and conclusions of law and a recommended order for the commission's consideration and final disposition; - (13) Dispose of any other matter that normally and properly arises in the course of the proceedings and to take any action
+- (1) Hold hearings and issue notices; - (2) Administer oaths and affirmations; - (3) Consolidate hearings or sever proceedings, provided that those actions shall be conducive to effectuating the ends of justice and shall not unduly delay the proceedings or hinder, harass, or prejudice any party; - (4) Subpoena and examine witnesses; - (5) Issue subpoenas; - (6) Rule upon offers of proof, to receive relevant evidence, and to exclude evidence which is irrelevant, immaterial, repetitious, cumulative, or merely scandalous and accordingly may restrict lines of questioning or testimony; - (7) Regulate the course and conduct of the hearing; - (8) Regulate the manner of any examination so as to prevent the needless and unreasonable harassment, intimidation, or embarrassment of any witness or party at the hearing; - (9) Remove disruptive individuals, including any party, legal counsel, witness, or observer; - (10) Hold conferences, including prehearing conferences, before or during the hearing, for the settlement or simplification of issues; - (11) Rule on motions and to dispose of procedural matters; - (12) Submit in writing any report or recommended decision together with the findings of fact and conclusions of law and a recommended order for the commission's consideration and final disposition;

-- authorized by this chapter, chapter 91, Hawaii Revised Statutes, or any other related laws; and - (14) Examine, after notice to all parties, any site or tangible evidence relevant to the case.
-[Eff MAY 292010 ] (Auth: HRS §§91-2, 11-193) (Imp: HRS §§91-2, 91-3, 91-8, 91-9, 92-16, 11-193, 11-216, 11-225, 11-228, 11-229) - §3-161-16 Subpoenas. (a) The commission or hearings officer on its/her/his own, or at the request of a party, shall have the power on its/her/his own to issue subpoenas requiring the attendance of witnesses or the production of documents at the hearing. commission or hearings officer may require that any request for the issuance of a subpoena identify with particularity the person to be subpoenaed or the documents desired.
-Witnesses summoned shall be paid the same fees and mileage as are paid witnesses in courts in the State and the fees and mileage shall be paid by the party at whose instance the subpoena issues, or by the commission should the commission itself decide to issue the subpoena, or the hearings officer herself/himself should the hearings officer decide to issue the subpoena. - (b) Application for subpoenas shall be made in writing to the commission.
-The application shall be reasonable in scope and specify as clearly as possible documents or data desired, and show its general relevancy. - (c) Upon motion timely made, or sua sponte, the commission or hearings officer may:
+- (13) Dispose of any other matter that normally and properly arises in the course of the proceedings and to take any action authorized by this chapter, chapter 91, Hawaii Revised Statutes, or any other related laws; and

+§3-161-16 Subpoenas. (a) The commission or hearings officer shall have the power to issue subpoenas requiring the attendance of witnesses or the production of documents.
+The commission or hearings officer may require that any request for the issuance of a subpoena identify with particularity the person to be subpoenaed or the documents desired.
+Witnesses summoned shall be paid the same fees and mileage as are paid witnesses in courts in the State and the fees and mileage shall be paid by the party at whose instance the subpoena issues, or by the commission should the commission itself decide to issue the subpoena, or the hearings officer herself/himself should the hearings officer decide to issue the subpoena.

+- (b) Application for subpoenas shall be made in writing to the commission.
+The application shall be reasonable in scope and specify as clearly as possible documents or data desired, and show its general relevancy. - (c) Upon motion timely made, or sua sponte, the commission or hearings officer may: - (1) Quash or modify the subpoena if it is unreasonable and oppressive, or the application fails to support a showing of general relevancy; or